vsch/idea-multimarkdown/README.md

 ### Version 1.1.6 Adds Wiki Link Refactoring/Code Completion, etc.

-Wiki links are the first go get the boost to IntelliJ intelligence:
+Wiki links are the first to get the boost to IntelliJ intelligence:

 * Wiki link page references are linked to the files they target.
 For example `[[NOTICE]]` refers to `NOTICE.md` in the same directory as the file containing the link.
 * Refactor rename operation on a wiki link does a file rename operation with all links that refer to it also changed.